ericwuu11/titanic-disaster/README.md

-# titanic-disaster
+# Welcome to the Titanic Disaster Repository
-Developing a model that predicts the survival of each passenger, but also instruct a user how to run through the repo that will load the data, adjust the dataset in any way, and make a prediction
+This repository focuses on developing a model that predicts the survival of each passenger, but also instruct a user how to run through the repo that will load the data, adjust the dataset in any way, and make a prediction.

 # Things you will need:
 1. Docker Desktop - Make sure Docker Desktop is installed and running on your machine.
 This project uses Docker to provide fully reproducible environments for both R and Python models.